 How do you know your toddler is ready to go camping?
 How do you know you’re ready to go camping with a toddler?
 For some parents this idea is either super exciting or super daunting.

 Below you’ll find our absolute best 5 tips for camping with toddlers.
 (Seriously, these are good tips!)

 But if you’re looking for more guidance, check out this article: Your ultimate guide to bringing toddlers camping with everything else you might want to know: gear, food, play, safety, and so much more!

 (This post contains affiliate links for your convenience.
+As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through my link I receive a small commission at no added cost to you.
-I only recommend stuff I use and enjoy.
-See my about page for more information)
+See my policy page for more information)

-Camping with Toddlers: Safety, Fun, and Preparation
+Tips for Camping with Toddlers: Safety, Fun, and Preparation

-Site number on their hand
+1. Write the site number on their hand

 This one is so simple and easy, I don’t know why everyone doesn’t do this!
 Sure, you don’t expect your toddler to wander away, but if they do, your site number is written right there on their hand.
 Keep a permanent marker in your camping tub for this reason.

 If you want to be super cautious, you could also write your cell phone number on their hand (if your campground has cell service).

 This tip is good for older kids too.
 Sometimes campsites are confusing and if they go off exploring and need to ask for directions, they’ll always know the site number where they’re staying.